codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 ## What is Zapier?

-[Zapier](https://zapier.com/apps/Codat/integrations) lets you connect Codat to 2,000+ other web services.
-Automated connections called Zaps, set up in minutes with no coding, can automate your day-to-day tasks and build workflows between apps that otherwise wouldn't be possible.
+[Zapier](https://zapier.com/apps/Codat/integrations) provides no-code workflows that let you connect Codat to more than 2,000 other web applcations.
+These automated connections are called Zaps.
+You can set them up in minutes with no coding to automate your day-to-day tasks and build workflows between apps that otherwise wouldn't be possible.

-Each Zap has one app as the **Trigger**, where your information comes from and which causes one or more **Actions** in other apps, where your data gets sent automatically.
+Each Zap consists of two parts: a **trigger** that determines the starting condition of the workflow (If X happens in Source A...) and an **action** that happens in another app as a result (...do Y in Target B).

-With our Zapier app, you can use our webhook events as triggers and drive actions in all of the tools you use - from Google Sheets to SalesForce.
+With our [Zapier](https://zapier.com/apps/Codat/integrations) app, you can use our webhook events as triggers and drive actions in all of the tools you use - from Google Sheets to SalesForce.

 :::tip Learn more
 You can learn more about Zaps in Zapier's [own documentation](https://zapier.com/apps/email/integrations/triggerapp?utm_source=codat-docs).